hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 #### Launching the Kinesis Data Analytics Application

-In order to get enhanced results and real time metrics, you need to also launch the Kinesis Data Analytics Application.
+In order to get enhanced results and real-time metrics, you need to also launch the Kinesis Data Analytics Application.
 To do so, execute the following command:

 ```bash
 $> aws kinesisanalytics start-application --application-name EnhancementSQLApplication --input-configurations Id=1.1,InputStartingPositionConfiguration={InputStartingPosition=LAST_STOPPED_POINT}